-The Follett Higher Education Group operates Montgomery College Campus Stores on all three campuses and the Cafritz Art Store in The Morris and Gwendolyn Cafritz Foundation Arts Center.
+The Follett Higher Education Group operates Montgomery College Campus Stores on all three campuses.
 New and used textbooks, rentals, eBooks, and additional classroom materials are available in the stores.
-Our website also features online sales of textbooks that are available for delivery to your home or for pick-up at your campus store.
+Our website also features online sales of course materials that are available for delivery to your home or for pick-up at your campus store.
 Hours of operation are scheduled to meet the needs of each campus and are extended at the beginning of each semester.
 Regular days of operation are Monday through Saturday.
-Please visit the MC Books & More website for hours of operation.
+Please visit the MC Campus Stores website for hours of operation.

 Each store offers reference books, study guides, and best-sellers.
 Books still in print may be special ordered.
-Other merchandise is available, such as software, art materials, school supplies, medical and laboratory supplies, and calculators.
-Textbook buyback may be done online or in the stores at the end of each semester.
-Visit the buyback link on our website for details.
+Other merchandise is available, such as art materials, school supplies, medical and laboratory supplies, and calculators.
+Textbook buyback may be done in the stores at the end of each semester.
+Visit the Cash for Books link on our website for details.